joe-vanleeuwen/theironyard.github.io/source/education/index.markdown

     slug: "kids"
 ---

-### Education&nbsp;needs a kick in the pants, and we're using tech as a boot.
+### Education needs a kick in the pants, and we're using tech as a boot.

 Looking to switch careers?
 Want your kids to learn code?
 Check out our programs below.